cabforum/netsec/docs/NSR.md

 ##### 2.2.1

-The CA MUST ensure access to CA Infrastructure and Network Boundary Controls is:
+The CA MUST ensure access to Certificate Systems and Root CA Systems is:

 1. limited to personnel assigned to applicable Trusted Roles; and
 2. based on the Principle of Least Privilege.